-One family one income 5 people: How we live on $3,000 a month take home
+Living on one income with 5 people: How we live on $3,000 a month

 For clarity, the 3,000 we budget is what gets dropped into our account after money for taxes is withheld and a small portion saved for retirement.
 It is also after his work auto deducts our health and dental insurance costs.
 So those things are not found in our budget because they come out of his paycheck first.